mikesmullin/nvi/README.md

 add funny -- COMBO X10! --
 counter to the statusbar as each combo is executed within a 1 sec delay

-there's a view statusbar
-and a window statusbar
-the window statusbar is always visible really they both are i guess the view one gets added by a plugin for gvim but mine will be there in core

-now this is getting fun!
-i'm going to take some liberties with this to make vim easier for newbs

 no matter where you are in vim, you should always see the current mode in a reliable place, because modes are so fundamental to vi operation my modes will be color coded like the vi powerline theme